ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/main_file.md

 These methods should be private, non-static, and return nothing since they are specific to the class accessed.

-The second method is to annotate the top of a class with `@Mod#EventBusSubscriber`.
+The second method is to annotate the top of a class with `@Mod$EventBusSubscriber`.
 You will need to pass in your mod id as well as the event bus you are currently working on.
 From there, you would annotate a public static method (one again having a single parameter extending `Event`) with `@SubscribeEvent`.
 This would look something like:

 ```java
 @Mod.EventBusSubscriber(modid = Tutorial.ID, bus = Bus.MOD)